cloudaloe/hadas/README.md

 ## Setup

-1. Download the code
+1. Download the code and locate to it
+2. Install the prerequisite node modules by running: `install.bat`
-2. Configure config/config.json to monitor your project
+3. Configure config/config.json to monitor your project
-3. In your project's client-side code directory, <br/> copy the following files into /lib:
+4. In your project's client-side code directory, <br/> copy the following files into /lib:
    `hadasClientListener.js`
    `socket.io.js`
-4. In your project's html, add the following line, after jquery <br/>
+5. In your project's html, add the following line, after jquery <br/>
    `<script type='text/javascript' src='./lib/hadasClientListener.js'></script>` <br/>
    It assumes your html first loads jquery